-ENFP 350 Professional Development Seminar (1) Prerequisite: permission of department.
+ENFP 350 Professional Development Seminar (1) One hour of lecture, discussion, seminar or invited speakers per week.
+Prerequisite: permission of department.
 Senior standing.
-An integrative upper level professional development seminar covering various topics such as engineering ethics, professional licensing, codes and standards, intellectual property, career selection and various contemporary issues in fire protection engineering; and related fields of engineering.
+Not open to students who have completed ENFP 450.
+Credit will be granted for only one of the following: ENFP 350 or ENFP 450.
+Formerly ENFP 450.
+An integrative, upper level professional development seminar covering topics such as engineering ethics, professional licensing, codes and standards, intellectual property, career selection and various contemporary issues in fire protection engineering; and related fields of engineering.